adalkiran/llama-nuts-and-bolts/docs/14-MAKING-PREDICTION-WITH-LLAMA-MODEL-1.md

 ![STAGE 5: Forward Pass Through Each Transformer Block Diagram](./images/DIAG01-STAGE05-forward-pass-through-each-transformer-block.drawio.svg)
 <sup>*Diagram: **Forward Pass Through Each Transformer Block**.
 For the complete diagram, [click here](./20-DIAGRAMS.md#complete-model-diagram).*</sup>

 These "blocks" are also called as "layer"s.
-In our case, we use LLaMa 2 7B-chat model, in 7B model has 32 layers.
+In our case, we use Llama 3.1 8B-Instruct model, in 8B model has 32 layers.
 Because we have ```model.ModelArgs.N_Layers = 32``` as read from "params.json" configuration file.
 We've defined these "layers"/"transformer block layers" in previous steps as described in [09.
 IMPLEMENTING LLAMA MODEL ARCHITECTURE](./09-IMPLEMENTING-LLAMA-MODEL-ARCHITECTURE.md).

 We initiate a for loop to iterate over 32 layers defined at ```lt.Layers``` and call ```LlamaTransformerBlock.Forward(...)``` method.